nerdmanPc/dynamodb-exercise/README.md

 # Dynamodb Exercise

 A python library to support accessing a DynamoDB database.
-It's actually a thin abstraction layer on top of Boto3.
+It's implemented as a thin abstraction layer on top of Boto3.

 The migration.py file is not a full migration.
 It assumes the tables were created correctly.